microsoft/BCTech/samples/AdminCenterApi/Authentication.md

 ## The Delegated Admin case

+This section only applies to partners who have a reseller relationship with customers, also known as Delegated Admins.

-If you are a VAR who has a Reseller relationship with your customers, then you can also manage your customers' Business Central environments.
+As a delegated admin, you want to manage your customers' Business Central environments.
+This is different from an authentication perspective than managing your own Business Central environments.

-***TODO: add link to docs***

-In order to call Business Central APIs fir a customer, you need to authenticate in the customer's AAD tenant, not in your own AAD tenant.
+In order to call Business Central APIs for a customer, you need to authenticate in the customer's AAD tenant, not in your own AAD tenant.
 This process normally requires an administrator of the customer's AAD tenant to give consent to your AAD application, however, this step can be avoided for delegated admins by adding your AAD application into the Admin Agents group in your own AAD tenant.
-This is described in more detail here: https://docs.microsoft.com/graph/auth-cloudsolutionprovider.
+This technique is described in more detail here: https://docs.microsoft.com/graph/auth-cloudsolutionprovider.

+In short, you need to execute the following PowerShell commands:

     Install-Module AzureAD
     Connect-AzureAD